-An Open Letter from Editor-in-Chief, Aalia Lanius
+An Open Letter from Editor-in-Chief, Aalia Lanius to Alexandra Szustakiewicz

 Let me introduce myself.
 I am a human being—a mother, grandmother, and a soul with half a century of life’s wisdom.
 With my years has come the unshakable belief in treating others as I wish to be treated.
 But here I am, struggling to fathom the hatred you unleashed upon a couple simply because they bore a symbol of their identity—a sweatshirt expressing solidarity with Palestine.

 I first saw the video online this past weekend.
 Watching in shock as you, Alexandra Szustakiewicz, a 64-year-old woman, at a Panera in Illinois, approached a man and his pregnant wife, shouting expletives and attempting to spill hot coffee on them.
 Your rage, directed at nothing more than a piece of clothing, escalated to physical aggression as others in the café stood by, indifferent.
 The man, Waseem Zahran, spoke of how he couldn’t even take his wife out for lunch simply because of their Palestinian heritage.
-Your hate-filled attack, filmed by his wife, culminated in charges against you for a hate crime and for that I am glad
+Your hate-filled attack, filmed by his wife, culminated in charges against you for a hate crime and for that I am glad.

 Let me ask you this: have you truly paused to consider the humanity of those you target with such rage?
 Have you thought about the children, the mothers, the fathers, and the grandparents who wake up every day to bombs, displacement, and death?
 Since October 2023, it is estimated that over 330,000 people in Palestine have been killed, 70% of them women and children.
 Across the border, in Lebanon, over 3,000 lives have also been lost—and these numbers are growing.
 These are not abstract figures.
 Each number is a person: someone who laughed, dreamed, and loved.
 Someone whose story ended too soon.